THE SHAKER HISTORY STORY

-It all began in the winter of 1991 when Shakey Joe's bullet mic died.
+It all began in the winter of 1991 when Shakey Joe dropped his bullet mic and it died.
 We had 3 boys, and the money was needed in about 10 different places.
 Being a crafty sort, Shakey actually decided to build one of his own designs.
 Even though he loved the old bullet mics, he thought he could improve in some significant ways.
 Being a draftsman, to the drawing table he went.
 The idea was to build a microphone that would greatly reduce feedback, fit the human hand, be much lighter, have a wider frequency range and it needed to bounce.
 After 8 months of experimentation, with the help of a good friend and electronics guru, Mike Milarovich, who owned M-Troniks in Mesa, Arizona at the time, the very first Shaker prototype microphone came into being.
-After that, Shakey Joe went to Ted Kowall's Music, in Chandler, Arizona, to take harmonica lessons from Steve Gilbert, an advanced player who taught there.
+After that, Shakey Joe went to Ted Kowall’s Music, in Chandler, Arizona, to take harmonica lessons from Steve Gilbert, an advanced player who taught there.
 Ted watched as Shakey played really loud in a small room with little feedback.
-He came in and said, "How do you do that?"
+He came in and said, “How do you do that?”
 Shakey showed him the design, and Ted said the famous words that started this whole thing.
-He said, "I've been in this business a long time, that's an amazing rig.
-If you built those, a lot of players would want one."
+He said, “I’ve been in this business a long time, that’s an amazing rig.
+If you built those, a lot of players would want one.”
 And that was the seed that grew into Shaker Microphone.

 That very night Shakey Joe went home and asked his wife, “Do you think we should go for it?”
 We had to agree we would be in this together to the end.
 It was decided Shakey would design and build the mics, and do public relations/play in the bars.
 Dawn would run the office, handle customer service, shipping and accounts/office queen.
 And that’s the way it is to this day.
 To be honest, in the beginning there were many times when she could be found running drill presses and soldering irons at two in the morning to meet a deadline.